Three days last month. Three modes. Same tool. Three completely different relationships with the agent.

 Plan mode is the most underused feature in CC.
 Most engineers go straight from Interactive to “fuck it, —dangerously-skip-permissions” without ever stopping at Plan.
 That’s the wrong jump.
 Plan is the safety stop between caution and recklessness — the one that costs you 30 seconds and saves you 30 minutes of git reset.

-21-three-modes-1.png into public/screens/ Mode 3 — Auto mode#
+Mode 3 — Auto mode#

 No prompts.
 No approvals.
 The agent runs every tool call without asking.
 There are three flavors, and the difference between them is the difference between a controlled workshop and a kitchen fire.